fireship-io/fireship.io/hugo/content/lessons/angular-universal-firebase/index.md

 - src/app/app.server.module.ts
 - src/tsconfig.server.json

-ExpressJS is the server that will handle requests/responses and is defined by these files:
+Then ExpressJS is the actual server that will handle requests/responses and is defined by these files:

 - webpack.server.config.js
 - server.ts